INRokh/rent-my-shelf/README.md

 Space is considered suitable for a campaign if it supports all product types requested by a campaign.

-__Space category__ defines a type of the space, for example shop, cafe, bars etc.
+__Space category__ defines a type of space, for example shops, cafes, bars etc.

 __Order__ logs payment info (no credit card info is logged).
 This can be used for future reference.